Cantonese Pronunciation: #1 Comprehensive Guide For Beginners

 Overview Of Cantonese Initials

-Cantonese has 19 initial consonant sounds.
+Cantonese has 19 initial consonant sounds in the Cantonese alphabet.
 While some may feel familiar to English speakers, others can be more challenging.

 Let’s look at some examples: